divnix/digga/doc/api-reference-devshell.md

 *_Type_*:
-list of valid modules or anything convertible to it
+list of valid modules or anything convertible to it or path convertible to it

 *_Default_*